 5. Pi-rate Radio:

-Now lets take a step back and see how python is related to all of this.
+Now, let us take a step back and see how python is related to all of this.

 A Mix of Python

 When you purchase the whole RaspPi Kit, it comes with an 8 gigabyte of Class 10 sdcard.
 This card comes with a pre-installed operating system called as NOOBS.
-NOOBS is based on debian, and it already contains Python 2 as well as 3.
-But due to some reason, if you find that you missing any specific version of python, then you can simply install it by typing the following in the command line:
+NOOBS is based on Debian, and it already contains Python 2 as well as 3.
+But due to some reason, if you find that you are missing any specific version of python, then you can simply install it by typing the following in the command line:

 >>>sudo apt-get install python

-But before building your python, you need to make sure you have a few things setup.
+But before building your python, you need to make sure you have a few things set up.
 In order for the HTTPS/SSL functionality of python to work correctly, we need libssl-dev. tk-dev also is required for Tk GUI development, and libsqlite3-dev will add Sqlite3, embedded SQL database, support.
 So, let configure and install all of these before you get started with python: